s-uryansh/Learning_Python/README.md

 **Day1:**

-    How to write pthon code , variables , input , debugging
+    Learned: How to write pthon code , variables , input , debugging

     Project1:
         #1.
 Create a greeting for your program.